 Postgraduate Year Two (PGY2)

-The pharmacy informatics residency program offers a one-year PGY2 certificate or a two-year program that offers a PGY2 certificate and a master's degree in medical informatics or public health.
+The pharmacy informatics residency program offers a one-year PGY2 certificate.
 The resident receives training on a variety clinical applications that impact patient care.
 The purpose of the residency is to develop pharmacy practitioners with marketable job skills in clinical informatics and automation.
 They also develop a working knowledge of medication information systems and their design, development, and integration into clinical practice.

 - To train leaders in pharmacy informatics practice with specialized knowledge in both clinical informatics and automation.